Macho Man (song)

-"Macho Man" is a song by American disco group Village People, released as the second single and title song of their eponymous album (1978).
+"Macho Man" is a song by American disco group Village People, released as the second single and title song of their album Macho Man (1978).
 The song entered the Billboard Hot 100 on June 24, 1978 (when the album had already been charting since March) before picking up more airplay that August.
 It became the Village People's first charting hit in the United States, peaking on the Hot 100 at number 25 on the week of September 2.

 A medley with "I Am What I Am" and "Key West" reached number four on the Billboard Dance Music/Club Play Singles chart.
 On the survey of Chicago radio superstation WLS-AM, "Macho Man" spent two weeks at number three.

 Background

 Martin Aston writes, in his book Breaking Down the Walls of Heartache: A History of How Music Came Out, that Jacques Morali, already having a lead singer with Victor Willis, and after what he calls the "more comical than sexy: unrehearsed" promo video for the song "San Francisco (You've Got Me)", placed the advert "Macho types wanted: must dance and have a moustache" in the trade press.
 Village People cowboy Randy Jones recalled, "The Monday after Thanksgiving (1977), we signed contracts and the Tuesday after, we were in studio recording "Macho Man", with Victor Willis' handwritten lyrics that were written in the morning with egg stains and coffee rings on it.
 Everything was happening that quickly."